Web Push

 Migrating Subscribed Users

-If a user has already enabled notifications on your host domain, calling clevertap.notifications.push will not display the pop-up for that particular user and the registration will automatically be migrated to our new implementation.
+If a user has already accepted receiving Web Push notifications on your domain through previous service provider, calling clevertap.notifications.push will not display the soft-prompt to that particular user and the user token is migrated automatically to CleverTap.